OpenSourceEconomics/epp_topics/src/epp_topics/python_basics/tracebacks/screencast/slides.md

 # Common sources of errors

-- `ValueError`: You called a function with something invalid
+- `ValueError`: Called a function with something invalid
-- `KeyError`: You have a typo in a variable name or a dictionary key
+- `KeyError`: Typo in a variable name or a dictionary key
-- `TypeError`: You called the function with something that has the wrong type
+- `TypeError`: Called a function with something that has the wrong type
-- `ImportError`: You have a typo in an import
+- `ImportError`: Typo in an import
-- `ModuleNotFoundError`: You did not activate the environment or need to install a package

 ---